Ironhide692/cse15l-lab-reports/lab-report-5-week-10.md

 # **Lab Report - Week 10 :)**

 ## In this weeks report we will:
-Compare the implimentation of my MarkdownParse and the one provided in lab 9.
-I will compare two test and see the different outut that each implementation shows.
-To find these test I just searched for intereting test cases manually.
+Compare the implementation of my MarkdownParse and the one provided in lab 9.
+I will compare two test and see the different output that each implementation shows.
+To find these tests I just searched for intereting test cases manually.

 ---